BNasmith/PTForsyth/PTFWorkofChrist.md

 186 THE PRECISE PROBLEM TO-DAY

-work bear upon God or on man ? " Neither alone would be a true Reconciliation.
+work bear upon God or on man? " Neither alone would be a true Reconciliation.
 Neither Ortho- doxy nor Socinianism has it.
-But we have to ask this : " Can we combine the truth in each alter- native?
-Can we reach the value of Christ's saving work to God {i.e., its true and final value) if we exclude its effect within man ?
-Must we not take that in ?
+But we have to ask
+this: " Can we combine the truth in each alter- native?
+Can we reach the value of Christ's saving work to God {i.e., its true and final value) if we exclude its effect within man?
+Must we not take that in?
 Nihil in effectu quod non prius in causa.
 Must we not include the effect to get the full value of the cause, and give a full account of it?"